-EPDM roof systems provide one of the most popular options for residential flat roof and low-slope applications.
-Comprised of synthetic rubber, an ethylene propylene diene monomer (EPDM) roofing membrane offers superior weather resistance while remaining a cost-effective option.
+EPDM roof systems are one of the most popular options for residential flat roof and low-slope applications.
+Composed of synthetic rubber, an ethylene propylene diene monomer (EPDM) roofing membrane offers superior weather resistance while remaining a cost-effective option.
 PVC, on the other hand, delivers exceptional seam strength; in fact, heat-welded PVC seams are stronger than the PVC roofing membrane itself.
 TPO roofing membranes were designed specifically to combine the best of PVC and EPDM membranes.
-A TPO membrane delivers the advantages of an EPDM roof paired with the durability of heat-welded seams of a PVC roof.
-Now that we’ve established the fundamental differences between these three roofing options, let’s get into how much you can expect to pay for each.
+A TPO membrane delivers the advantages of an EPDM roof paired with the durability of heat-welded PVC seams.
+Now that we’ve established the differences among these three roofing options, let’s get into how much you can expect to pay for each.

-If you decide to go with an EPDM roof installation, you should expect to pay somewhere between $4 to $8 per square foot which works out to be about $6,000 to $12,000 for 1,500 square feet of roof.
-However, depending on your existing roofing infrastructure, market conditions, and geographic location, these costs may be slightly higher or lower.
+If you decide to go with an EPDM roof installation, you can expect to pay somewhere between $4 to $8 per square foot, which works out to be about $6,000 to $12,000 for 1,500 square feet.
+However, depending on the current roof, market conditions, and location, these costs may be slightly higher or lower.

-However, beyond initial upfront installation costs, EPDM roofs come with long-term cost considerations as well.
-The most frequent problem with EPDM membranes over time is the failure of glued seams due to freezing water or drying out.
-Depending on your climate, expect that your EPDM roof will need to be repaired within five to ten years of initial installation.
+Beyond the upfront installation costs, EPDM roofs come with long-term expenses as well.
+The most frequent problem with EPDM membranes over time is the failure of the glued seams due to freezing water or drying out.
+Depending on your climate, your EPDM roof will need to be repaired within five to ten years of the initial installation.

 EPDM roofs have been on the market longer than PVC and TPO roofs.
-They remain popular because they offer a long service life, do not require special equipment for installation, and because rubber remains cheap to produce.
-EPDM is resistant to UV rays, fire, and cracking because it remains pliable even as temperatures fluctuate.
-At the same time, they require very little maintenance other than seam repairs.
+They remain popular because they offer a long service life and do not require special equipment for installation, and rubber is cheap to produce.
+EPDM is resistant to UV rays, fire, and cracking because it stays pliable even as temperatures fluctuate.
+At the same time, it requires very little maintenance other than seam repairs.

 The Cost of PVC and TPO Roofs